What costs may you claim on your taxes?

 - equipment repairs

-- home office running costs
+- home office overhead and operating expenses

-- internet usage (excluding connection fees)
+- internet use (excluding connection fees)

-- parking fees (only for work-related claims)
+- parking costs (only for work-related claims)

-- phone calls
+- calls on the phone

 - student union fees

-- student services and amenities fees
+- costs associated with student services and perks

 - trade, professional, or academic journals